 Slate has the ability to bring a level of depth to a room that other materials simply can’t.
 It is a fine-grained metamorphic rock created by alterations of mudstone or shale and composed primarily of clay minerals.
 Since it is less porous than granite and marble it is a bit more resistant to stains.

 Slate can be dusted with a microfiber cloth or cleaned with a pH-neutral stone cleaner.
 Even though it does resist most stains it is still important to seal it regularly.
 Like granite, you can test it by splashing it on water and watching to see if it beads up.

 If you are moving into a home with a gourmet kitchen drenched in stainless steel you may feel instantly inspired to try out some new recipes.
 However, if this material is on your counters, the fingerprints and water spots may drive you a little nutty.
 That being said, stainless steel is resistant to heat and stains.

 A little mild dish soap is all you really need to clean these counters.
 There are stainless steel cleaners you can use for smudges and fingerprints.
 If there is minor scratching, slowly and gently address the blemish with a nylon scouring pad.
 Move with the grain, and be careful not to alter the surrounding area.

 Most homes have laminate on the counters.
-If you are trying to sell your home still, the best moving advice to consider is to make sure your laminate counters are squeaky clean for an open house, or consider upgrading with one of the materials listed above.
+If you are trying to sell your home still, the best moving advice to consider is to make sure your laminate counters are squeaky clean for an open house or consider upgrading with one of the materials listed above.

 Laminate stands up well to spills and scratches, but it is easily damaged and nearly impossible to repair.
 The seams pose the most problems as they make the counter susceptible to water damage.
-Clean using a mild dish soap, and dry after to prevent water from running into the seams.
+Clean using a bar of mild dish soap, and dry after to prevent water from running into the seams.
 Stains can be lifted with a baking soda and water paste.
 Simply let it sit a while, and then rinse away.